Last updated: 2025-08-04

 Length weight length

 If the goods do not fit into the width of the vehicle and therefore have to be loaded lengthwise, the loading will probably not be as efficient in terms of surface area.
-If the customer should have to pay more for the transport in that case, the Length weight length dimension can be used.
+If you then want the customer to pay more for the transport, you can use the dimension Length weight length.
 In the Length weight length dimension, the length is converted into a weight, so that the customer pays by weight instead.

 Pricing weight

-Pricing weight of order.
+Pricing weight of the order.
 For more information, see Calculating the pricing weight.

 Distance

 The order’s driving distance in kilometres.
 Click on to update the distance.
-The service used for the distance calculation is set in the office settings (the Distance drop-down list on the Weight/Distance tab).
+The service used for the distance calculation is set in the office settings (in the Distance drop-down menu on the Weight/Distance tab).

 Time